ioeXNetwork/ioeX.MainChain/docs/Restful_API.md

-# The RESTFUL API Of Elastos Node
+# The RESTFUL API Of ioeX Node

-`ELA Node` uses the `2*334` port to provide the following interface services:
+`IOEX Node` uses the `2*334` port to provide the following interface services:

 * `/api/v1/node/connectioncount` : Returns the number of nodes to which the node is connected